Korporatsioon Vironia: History

-After a brief evacuation to Moscow during World War I in 1915 and short return to Riga in 1918, Vironia entered the Estonian War of Independence in corpore.
+After a brief evacuation to Moscow during World War I in 1915 and a short return to Riga in 1918, Vironia entered the Estonian War of Independence in corpore.
 6 of its members died in the war and one died of war injuries after the war.
 It was reactivated in Tartu, Estonia in 1920 and opened a second chapter in Tallinn in 1936.

 After being banned following the Soviet occupation of the Baltic states in 1940, it opened 8 colonies abroad in 6 Western countries and there was also unofficial activity in Venezuela.
 Underground activity in occupied Estonia was restored in the 1960s and the chapters in Tallinn and Tartu were legally restored in 1989.

 Today, Vironia has more than 550 members worldwide, being among the biggest Estonian student organizations.
-Active chapters in Estonia exist in Tallinn and Tartu and active colonies exist in Toronto and the US West Coast and inactive colonies in Sweden and Australia.
+Active chapters are in Tallinn and Tartu in Estonia, Toronto, and the US West Coast.

 Foreign relations

 Vironia retains good relations with all non-Baltic German members of the former Riga Chargierten-Convent: